 William & Mary Law School LL.M. application portal (fall 2021 application deadline extended)

 Law School Admission Council (LSAC).
 LL.M. applications will continue to be reviewed as long as you started your LSAC application by March 1, 2021.

 - Spring applications accepted beginning July 1.

 Our LL.M.
 Program is designed for individuals who have received legal training outside the United States and would like to expand their knowledge of American and international legal systems.
 The LL.M.
-Program in the American Legal System is split into fall and spring semesters, ending with graduations in mid-May and January.
+Program in the American Legal System is divided into fall and spring semesters, ending with graduations in mid-May and January.
 Attendance at an introductory week focusing on the American legal system is required of all LL.M. degree candidates and is held the week prior to the beginning of fall and spring semester classes.

 - To graduate, a degree candidate must be in residence as a full-time student for two semesters while earning a minimum of 24 credit hours with a minimum cumulative quality point average of 2.0.

 Applications for fall semester admission will be accepted between September 1 and March 1.
 Later applications may be accepted, subject to space availability.
 Most decisions will be sent by early March.

 Applications for spring admission will be accepted between July 1 and November 15, with later applications accepted based upon space availability.
 Decisions will be sent by early December.

 - All admitted students will be considered for merit-based scholarships at the time of application.

 - A separate scholarship application is not required.